cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 to incorporate PQ algorithms while still meeting compliance requirements based on traditional algorithms.

-In this document, we define generic schemes for constructing hybrid KEMs from a traditional algorithm and a PQ KEM.
+In this document, we define generic frameworks for constructing hybrid KEMs from a traditional algorithm and a PQ KEM.
 The aim of this document is provide a small set of techniques to achieve specific security properties given conforming component algorithms, which should make these techniques suitable for a broad variety of use cases.

 The remainder of this document is structured as follows: first, in
-{{cryptographic-deps}} and {{schemes}}, we define the abstractions on which the schemes are built, and then the schemes themselves.
+{{cryptographic-deps}} and {{frameworks}}, we define the abstractions on which the frameworks are built, and then the frameworks themselves.
 Then, in
-{{security}}, we lay out the security analyses that support these schemes, including the security requirements for constituent components and the security notions satisfied by hybrid KEMS constructed according to the schemes in the document {{security-requirements}}.
+{{security}}, we lay out the security analyses that support these frameworks, including the security requirements for constituent components and the security notions satisfied by hybrid KEMS constructed according to the frameworks in the document {{security-requirements}}.
 Finally, we discuss some "path not taken", related topics that might be of interest to readers, but which are not treated in depth.